NLDaza/Jungle-mod/docs/useful functions.md

 Every function has a link to the official documentation.
-If the function has no link, there is no documentation for it.
+If a function has no link, there is no documentation for it.

 ## Search for objects
 [.getObjectFromGUID(string)](https://api.tabletopsimulator.com/base/#getobjectfromguid): returns a specific object so you can operate on it.